autoplot/documentation/javadoc/org/das2/qstream/SimpleStreamFormatter.md

-# org.das2.qstream.SimpleStreamFormatterClass for formatting QDataSets as QStreams.
-Although this is "SimpleStreamFormatter," this is the only formatter written
+# org.das2.qstream.SimpleStreamFormatter

- thus far, except for SerialStreamFormatter, which formats packet-by-packet.
+Class for formatting QDataSets as QStreams.
+Although this is "SimpleStreamFormatter," this is the only formatter written thus far, except for SerialStreamFormatter, which formats packet-by-packet.

-SimpleStreamFormatter( )
+# SimpleStreamFormatter( )

 ***